 Touring The English Premier League By Train

 For travellers who happen to be interested in sports, touring England for Premier League matches can be a special experience.
 While a few teams rise to and fall from the league each season, meaning it’s never exactly the same twice in a row, it’s always true that it’s spread out all over England and Wales.
-This actually makes the Premier League a sort of natural itinerary for this who might want to explore the country.
+This actually makes the Premier League a sort of natural itinerary for those who might want to explore the country.
 It involves the most prominent cities, some of the most passionate displays of local culture, and some truly incredible stadiums.
 Plus, the rides from one city to the next can give you pretty glimpses of the famous British countryside!

 Truthfully this kind of tour could be designed in all kinds of different ways, given that the Premier League consists of 20 teams per season.
 This is something of a sample though, of the different routes you can take and the cities, stadiums, and teams you can see.